 To follow this approach, the meeting facilitator needs to collect team members’ insights (individual answers to the leading questions) and then make these responses available through a collaborative space such as a google doc, or a wiki page, to finally invite the team to make comments, have discussions, and decide which actions should be taken.
 At Base22, we use Atlassian products (Confluence, Jira, and Bitbucket), and recently we found out that Confluence has a page template for retrospective meetings.
 This tool can help you to accelerate the documentation of your retrospectives and also keep track of the action items and who is responsible for each one of them.
 Fortunately, there are lots of templates and resources available online to help teams conduct better and more effective retrospectives.

 Example of a blank retrospective template on Confluence.

 Although having face-to-face meetings is the ideal situation, these workarounds function particularly well when working with remote teams.
 It is important to highlight that regardless of whether the meeting is in person or remote, the practice of taking time to stop, discuss, share, express, and think of better scenarios will add value to team dynamics.

-At Base22 we incorporate some Agile’s practices into Fluid, our own methodology, such as sprint planning and lately retrospective meetings.
-Hence, we have experienced how beneficial these meetings are since they allow us to re-think some of our internal processes and serve as expression forums for everyone in the team.
-Besides after the meeting the whole team feels energized!
+At Base22, we incorporate Agile practices into Fluid, our methodology, such as sprint planning and, lately, retrospective meetings.
+Hence, we have experienced how beneficial these meetings are since they allow us to re-think some of our internal processes and serve as expression forums for everyone on the team.
+Besides, after the meeting, the whole team feels energized!
 Have you experienced the benefits of retrospective meetings?
 Do you have a different reflective practice in the workplace?
 We would love to hear from you!
-Let us know your ideas in the comments below, or feel free to reach out to us discuss solutions for your team.
+Let us know your ideas in the comments below, or feel free to reach out to us to discuss solutions for your team.